lidal/KoreaderDuo/README.md

 ## Written with AI

 All of the software here — the plugin, the tools, the tests, this file — was written with Claude.
-The 3D files for the case are not.
+The 3D files for the shell are not.

 ## License